-We handle things a little differently when we eat at a restaurant.
+Now, we do things a little differently when we eat at a restaurant.
 These tips apply to any restaurant.

-If your meal will not reheat well, lay off the chips and salsa until you have finished your meal.
+- If the meal you order will not reheat well, lay off the chips and salsa (or bread) until you have finished your meal.

-If there are parts of your meal that won’t reheat and others that reheat well, eat the part of your meal that doesn’t reheat first.
+- If there are parts of your meal that won’t reheat well and others that do, eat the part of your meal that doesn’t reheat first.
+Take the rest home.

-By following these simple rules, both at home and at restaurants, we avoid the hassle of needing to reheat burritos.
+By following these simple rules, both at home and at restaurants, we often avoid leftover burritos and the hassle of reheating them.

-Have you had success reheating burritos?
+Have you had success reheating leftover burritos?
 What is your preferred method?

 Want more recipe ideas?
 Follow me on Pinterest.